 Figure 1.1.1.
 Map of organic-rich shales in Russia, modified from (Kisilev, 2020)17 Figure 2.2.1.
-A van Krevelen diagram showing main types of kerogen and their evolution pathways (Killops and Killops, 2005)22 Figure 2.2.2.
-Kerogen classification based on hydrogen and oxygen indices (a) and hydrogen index and T max (b) (Espitalié et al., 1977; Espitalié et al., 1984)23 Figure 2.3.1.
-The cross plot of HI vs. T max (a) and H/C vs. O/C (b) for deposits containing type I kerogen (Espitalié et al., 1984) (based on own and published data)25 Figure 2.3.2.
-The Ea distribution for type I kerogen from different deposits (based on own data) Figure 2.3.3.
-Gas chromatogram of kukersite extract from the Kohtla, Estonia (Burdelnaya et al., 2013)27 Figure 2.3.4.
+A van Krevelen diagram showing main types of kerogen and their evolution pathways (Killops and Killops, 2005) Figure 2.2.2.
+Kerogen classification based on hydrogen and oxygen indices (a) and hydrogen index and T max (b) (Espitalié et al., 1977; Espitalié et al., 1984)24 Figure 2.3.1.
+The cross plot of HI vs. $T{max}$ (a) and H/C vs. O/C (b) for deposits containing type I kerogen (Espitalié et al., 1984) Figure 2.3.2.
+The Ea distribution for type I kerogen from different deposits (data obtained from the Skoltech geochemistry laboratory) Figure 2.3.3.
+Gas chromatogram of kukersite extract from the Kohtla, Estonia (Burdelnaya et al., 2013) Figure 2.3.4.
 Gas chromatogram of the oil shale extracts from the Qingshankou Formation (He et al., 2019) Figure 2.3.5.
-Saturate gas chromatogram of the Shahejie source rock (Li et al., 2005)30 Figure 2.3.6.
-Gas chromatogram of the aliphatic fractions of tasmanite extracts from sample taken from Douglas River (Revill et al., 1994)31 Figure 2.3.7.
-Total ion current trace of the flash pyrolysate (Curie temperature 610 °C) of the kerogen of the oil shale (Sinninghe et al., 1993)32 Figure 3.1.1.
-Map of the Bazhenov Horizon showing the location of studied wells contained luminescent alginite layers (left) and stratigraphy of Mesozoic deposits of Western Siberia (right), modified from [Amon et al., 2010]34 Figure 3.2.1.
-Example of HAWK pyrogram37 Figure 3.2.2.
-S2 peaks at different heating rates39 Figure 3.2.3.
-A simplified schematic of a GC-IRMS system for $\delta^{13}$ C measurements (Pedentchouk and Turich, 2018) Figure 3.2.2.
-A chromatogram showing an m/z 44, 45 and 46 trace corresponding to CO 2 produced from the combustion of individual n-alkanes Figure 3.3.1.
+Saturate gas chromatogram of the Shahejie source rock (Li et al., 2005)31 Figure 2.3.6.
+Gas chromatogram of the aliphatic fractions of tasmanite extracts from sample taken from Douglas River (Revill et al., 1994) Figure 2.3.7.
+Total ion current trace of the flash pyrolysate (Curie temperature 610 °C) of the kerogen of the oil shale (Sinninghe et al., 1993) Figure 3.1.1.
+Map of the Bazhenov Horizon showing the location of studied wells contained luminescent alginite layers (left) and stratigraphy of Mesozoic deposits of Western Siberia (right), modified from [Amon et al., 2010] Figure 3.2.1.
+Example of HAWK pyrogram Figure 3.2.2.
+S2 peaks at different heating rates Figure 3.2.3.
+A simplified schematic of a GC-IRMS system for $\delta^{13}$ C measurements (Pedentchouk and Turich, 2018) Figure 3.2.4.
+A chromatogram showing an m/z 44, 45 and 46 trace corresponding to CO2 produced from the combustion of individual n-alkanes Figure 3.3.1.
 Example of the Bazhenov Formation succession Figure 4.1.1.
 Core layout showing typical appearance of the Bazhenov Formation organic-rich siliceous rocks with presence of the luminescent alginite-rich layers (marked in red) and luminescent tuffs (marked in light green) Figure 4.1.2.
-Photographs of the alginite-rich layers under white (a, c) and UV light (b, d) showing normal grading Figure 4.2.1.
+Photographs of the alginite-rich layers under white (a, c) and UV light (b, d) showing banded and graded appearance Figure 4.2.1.
 Typical thin section photomicrographs of the alginite-rich layers with and without analyzer Figure 4.2.2.
 Typical thin section photomicrographs of the host rocks with and without analyzer Figure 4.4.1.
-NASC-normalized REE (Taylor and McLennan, 1985) distribution pattern (a) and NASC-normalized trace element diagram (b) for the alginite-rich layers and host rocks52 Figure 4.4.2.
-Correlations between ΣREE and TOC of the alginite-rich layers and host rocks53 Figure 4.5.1.
-Back-scattered scanning electron micrographs showing organic and mineral grain morphology of the alginite-rich layers Figure 4.6.1.
-Correlation of the Bazhenov sequence with the luminescent alginite-rich layers55 Figure 5.1.1.
-The S0+S1+S2 vs TOC plot (a) and TOC vs S2 plot (b) for the alginite-rich layers and host rocks Figure 5.1.2.
-Geochemical log of well S5.
+NASC-normalized REE (Taylor and McLennan, 1985) distribution pattern (a) and NASC-normalized trace element diagram (b) for the alginite-rich layers and host rocks Figure 4.4.2.
+Correlations between $\Sigma REE$ and TOC of the alginite-rich layers and host rocks Figure 4.4.2.
+Contentions between 2KEE and 10C of the alginite-field layers and host focks morphology of the alginite-rich layers Figure 4.0.1.
+Correlation of the Baznenov sequence with the furninescent arginite-rich layers and host rocks 11gure 5.1.2.
+Ocochemical log of well 5505